timlnx/spdx-sbom-demo/README.md

 c86d3ef411bd71fc28a3c4ce79906033a8440a8b  ../pkgs/zsh-5.9-14.fc40.x86_64.rpm
 ```

-You can run this script and provide the relative path to that directory.
-It will
+You can run this script and provide the relative/absolute path to that
-generate an SBOM from those files.
+directory.
+It will generate an SBOM from those files.
+It should walk
+the whole entire tree and find anything deeper.

 ```
 usage: RPMs2SBOM [-h] [--out OUT] dir